-We’ve kept interest rates at 5.25% this month.
-Higher rates are working to reduce inflation
+Higher interest rates are working to reduce inflation

-We will keep interest rates high enough for long enough to get inflation back to the 2% target
+We will keep interest rates high for long enough, so inflation settles at 2%

 Your questions answered

-Prices have risen more quickly than usual over the last two years.
+• Prices have risen more quickly than usual over the last two and a half years.
 There are three main reasons for this.

 The first reason was the Covid pandemic.
 While people had to stay at home, they started to buy more goods rather than services.
 But the people selling these goods have had problems getting enough of them to sell to customers.
 That led to higher prices – particularly for goods imported from abroad.